umbertozanovello/OpenStandard-CoilID/README.md

 ```
 where `int32` is the total number of bytes comprising the document and `e_list` is the actual content of the document whose format must comply with the BSON standard data format.

 Data is stored beginning at address 0x0000 of the EEPROM and integrity checking is performed by appending a 4-byte CRC32 checksum at the end of the BSON document.
-The following figure clarifies how the data are stored in the EEPROM
+The following figure clarifies how the data are stored in the EEPROM.

 <img src="/figures/EEPROM_data.svg" width=600>